hdlugas/pycompound/README.md

 -   Weight Factors (m/z, intensity): (0.0, 1.0) -- Non-zero intensities were transformed using weights of 0.0 for m/z and 1.0 for intensity.

 -   Low-Entropy Threshold: 0.0 -- No low-entropy transformation was applied.

--   Normalization Method: Standard -- Intensity values were scaled using standard normalization, dividing each intensity by the sum of intensities so they sum to 1 and consequently represent a probability distribution.

 <a name="bugs-questions"></a>
 ## 4. Bugs/Questions?